suprajasridhara/scion/doc/protocols/sigprefixlist/SigPrefixListProtocol.md

 The SIG can perform the following actions:

 - Get mapping from Mapping Service:
-    - A SIG that requires a mapping from an ASID to an IP prefix queries the Mapping Service in CoreASs.
+    - A SIG that requires a mapping from an IA to an IP prefix queries the Mapping Service in Core ASes.
 - Add mapping
-    - To add a mapping for the AS that the SIG is deployed it, it submits the mapping to a Mapping Service in the CoreASs.
+    - To add a mapping for the AS that the SIG is deployed in, it submits the mapping to a Mapping Service in the Core ASes.

 ### Mapping Service (MS)
-A MS should be deployed in atleast one Core AS of an ISD that supports the use of SIGs.
+A MS should be deployed in at least one Core AS of an ISD that supports the use of SIGs.

 The Mapping services performs the following actions:
 - Submit lists of mappings to Publishing Infrastructure